osism/testbed/docs/source/deployment.rst

 openstack_version         train
 ========================= ===========

-With the file ``environment.tfvars`` the parameters of the environment can be adjusted.
+With the file ``environment-CLOUDPROVIDER.tfvars`` the parameters of the environment can be adjusted.

 .. code-block:: none

    image       = "OSISM base"
    flavor_node = "8C-32GB-40GB"

 Initialization